cdpxe/CCEAP/documentation/README.md

 ## Teaching Process in a Nutshell

-The lecturing part is split into two parts.
-First, fundamentals are explained and secondly, exercises are performed and evaluated.
+The educational process is split into two parts.
+First, fundamentals are explained, secondly, exercises are performed and evaluated.

 #### 1. Preparing Students to Use CCEAP

 The lecturer has to introduce
-- the CCEAP protocol (cf. below), and
+- the CCEAP protocol (see below), and
 - Hiding patterns as they are described on our [network information hiding patterns website](http://ih-patterns.blogspot.de/p/introduction.html) that also points to several of our recent publications in which we introduce the topic.

 #### 2. Exercises

-In the exercises, students should try create covert channels or determine the type for a given covert channel.
+In the exercises, students should try to create covert channels **or** should try to determine the type (pattern) of a given covert channel.
 Therefore, the lecturer can perform one of two exercises:

-- The lecturer can ask the *students establish a hidden communication that represents a given pattern*.
+- The lecturer can ask the *students to establish a hidden communication that represents a given pattern*.
 The pattern can be one of the known patterns of the available [pattern collection](http://ih-patterns.blogspot.de/p/test.html), e.g. [ValueModulation](http://ih-patterns.blogspot.de/p/references-1-s.html) or [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html).
 Therefore, the students need to find out how to create a covert channel for the particular pattern using the CCEAP protocol by analyzing the protocol structure and the `client` tool's command line parameters.
 - Alternatively, the lecturer can ask the students to *determine the hiding pattern for a given traffic recording or for given tool parameters* that were used to run the client.